bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 Makes an ESI GET request on behalf on an EVE character and returns the result.

-Needs role: app-esi<br>      *         Public ESI routes are not allowed.<br>      *         The following headers from ESI are passed through to the response:                Content-Type Expires X-Esi-Error-Limit-Remain X-Esi-Error-Limit-Reset X-Pages warning<br>      *         The HTTP status code from ESI is also passed through, so maybe there's more than the documented.<br>      *         The ESI path and query parameters can alternatively be appended to the path of this endpoint,                see doc/app-esi-examples.php for more.
+Needs role: app-esi<br>      *         Public ESI routes are not allowed.<br>      *         The following headers from ESI are passed through to the response:                Content-Type Expires X-Esi-Error-Limit-Remain X-Esi-Error-Limit-Reset X-Pages warning<br>      *         The HTTP status code from ESI is also passed through, so maybe there's more than the documented.<br>      *         The ESI path and query parameters can alternatively be appended to the path of this endpoint,                this allows to use OpenAPI clients that were generated for the ESI API,                see doc/app-esi-examples.php for more.

 ### Example